-- 1. Consider the findings and recommendations of the DNS Abuse Study published by the European Commission and presented to the GAC Public Safety Working Group prior to ICANN73. - 2.
-Review progress of ICANN org activities in relation to DNS Abuse under its DNS Security Threat Mitigation and Contractual Compliance programs, as reported most recently in the Pre-ICANN73 ICANN CEO Briefing to the GAC. - 3.
-Assess progress in ICANN community discussions and implementation efforts related to relevant recommendations from the CCT Review Team, SSR2 Review Team, SSAC Working Party on DNS Abuse (SAC115), as well voluntary initiatives by Contracted Parties, in light of relevant GAC Advice in ICANN Montreal and ICANN72 Communiqués.
+- Review progress of ICANN org activities in relation to DNS Abuse under its DNS Security Threat Mitigation and Contractual Compliance programs, as reported most recently in the Pre-ICANN74 ICANN org Briefing to the GAC.1 - 2.
+Assess progress in ICANN community discussions and implementation efforts related to DNS Abuse including deliberations of the GNSO Small Team on DNS Abuse2, and NetBeacon (formerly Centralized Abuse Reporting Tool) by the DNS Abuse Institute3.